james-carl-git/door-lock-keypad-controller/README.md

 - The combo length is set to 4 in the code but this can be changed to a value up to 16
 - PCB designed with EAGLE

-Below are pictures of my door lock and orginal PCB so you can see if maybe this design would work for you.
+Below are pictures of my door lock and original PCB so you can see if maybe this design would work for you.
 It could also be used for a custom lock project.

 ![Screenshot 2024-01-02 000638](https://github.com/james-carl-git/door-lock-keypad-controller/assets/78581339/305fa767-c429-4cf2-8487-2438b8a2d8ac)